-To date, all confirmed Zika virus cases in Wisconsin residents are travel-associated, occurring in people who traveled to locations with active Zika virus transmission, had sexual contact with someone who traveled to locations with active Zika virus transmission, or were born to a mother who traveled to locations with active Zika virus transmission during pregnancy.
+All Zika virus cases that have been reported among Wisconsin residents were associated with travel.
+This means that the cases occurred among people who traveled to locations with active Zika virus transmission, or had sexual contact with someone who traveled to locations with active Zika virus transmission, or were born to a mother who traveled to locations with active Zika virus transmission during pregnancy.

-Wisconsin Department of Health Services (DHS) is conducting surveillance for Zika virus infections by tracking the physician or laboratory-reported cases of Zika virus and by offering fee-exempt testing for qualifying patients.
+Wisconsin Department of Health Services (DHS) conducts surveillance for Zika virus infections by tracking physician- or laboratory-reported cases of Zika virus and by offering fee-exempt testing for qualifying patients.

-Below are the 2016 data for confirmed travel-related Zika cases in Wisconsin.
-For more detailed information on 2016 data see the 2016 Zika Data Brief (PDF).
+Below are data for confirmed travel-associated Zika cases in Wisconsin.
+No cases of Zika virus have been identified among Wisconsin residents since 2017.
+For more details on 2016 data see the 2016 Zika Data Brief, P-01846 (PDF).

 Cases reported by...

-The distribution of Zika infections in Wisconsin in 2016 is skewed toward females—65% of cases.
-This pattern is likely a reflection of the larger number of females tested due to a focus on testing pregnant women.
+The distribution of Zika infections in Wisconsin in 2016-2017 is skewed toward females—67% of cases.
+This pattern is a reflection of the larger number of females tested due to a focus on testing pregnant women.
 Additionally, when symptoms are present, Zika virus infections often cause only a mild illness.
 As males would not have pregnancy-related concerns, they may not seek testing at the same rate as females.

-Overall, 59% of all Wisconsin cases were confirmed among people ages 15-34.
+There have been no reported confirmed cases of Zika virus in Wisconsin residents since 2017.
+During the 2016-2017 outbreak, 57% of all Wisconsin cases were confirmed among people ages 15-34.
 However, people of all ages can become infected with Zika virus.
-The age distribution of Wisconsin Zika cases likely reflects the demographics of the population tested for Zika virus.
+The age distribution of Wisconsin Zika cases reflects the demographics of the population tested for Zika virus.
 Since Zika virus infection during pregnancy can cause serious birth defects, proper diagnosis of Zika virus among residents who are currently pregnant or who are of childbearing age is a priority.

-Based on reported exposures, Wisconsin travelers presumably acquired Zika virus from 14 different countries outside of the United States and one additional traveler from Miami, Florida.
-Some of the Zika virus cases in 2016 reported both travel to a Zika-affected area and sexual contact with a traveler to a Zika-affected area within a similar time period, and thus, the mode of transmission cannot be definitively determined.
+Based on reported exposures, Wisconsin travelers likely acquired Zika virus from 18 different countries outside of the United States and one additional traveler from Miami, Florida.
+A majority of these Zika virus infections were acquired through the bite of an infected mosquito while traveling.
+Patients, however, may also be infected through sexual transmission, or in utero from a maternal infection during pregnancy.
+Some of the Zika virus cases reported both travel to a Zika-affected area and sexual contact with a traveler to a Zika-affected area within a similar time period, and thus, the mode of transmission cannot be definitively determined.

-The 2016 summary data from Wisconsin travel-associated Zika virus cases do not necessarily reflect the characteristics of the disease observed nationally.
+The summary data from Wisconsin travel-associated Zika virus cases during the 2016-2017 outbreak do not necessarily reflect the characteristics of the disease observed nationally.
 However, in looking more closely at our Wisconsin cases, we may be able to identify geographic, temporal, or other epidemiological trends specific to travel-related exposures in Wisconsin residents.
 This information could be of use in discussions with patients or in designing and implementing outreach and prevention activities.

-Due to the nature of Zika virus infections, with about 80% of people infected experiencing no symptoms, the 2016 case count is likely an underrepresentation of the true number of infections among Wisconsin residents.
+Due to the nature of Zika virus infections, with about 80% of people infected experiencing no symptoms, the 2016-2017 case count is likely a significant underrepresentation of the true number of infections among Wisconsin residents.